kitsonk/cal/README.md

 ## Installation

-First you need to have Node.JS installed including `npm`.
+First you need to have git and Node.js installed including `npm`.
 Then you need to install LoopBack:

 ```sh
 $ npm install -g strongloop